ftvkyo/ftvkyo.github.io/content/post/visibility-polygon.md

 There will be some additional ideas that I will explain in more detail further in the post.

 {{% aside %}}
-I want the post to be enjoyable, but I also want it to be precise in the areas that matter.
+I want the core ideas presented in the post to be easy to understand, but I also want the post to be useful in practice.
-I don't want to overuse the mathematical notation and make the post unwelcoming, so I will do my best to keep it simple.
+Because of that, I aim to make the mathematical notation supplementary to the text.

-Mathematical notation in the post should be supplementary to the text.
-In other words, the text should make sense on its own, but the math notes may make it easier to understand.

-I guess I am also a bit worried about using the notation wrong or being not pedantic enough.
+I am a bit worried about using the notation in uncommon ways.
-But oh well, I am learning here.
+If you have advice, feel free to reach out!
 {{% /aside %}}

 {{% details `Notation` %}}